m00nd00r/Customer-Segments/README.md

 ## Data

 The modified Wholesale Customers Dataset has 440 samples with each sample containing 8 features and is included as `customers.csv`.
+The data set refers to clients of a wholesale distributor.
+It includes the annual spending in monetary units (m.u.) on diverse product categories

+The CHANNEL feature is what will be held out to model for.
 You can find more information on this dataset on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers) page.

 **Features**
-1) FRESH: annual spending (m.u.) on fresh products (Continuous);
+1. 'FRESH': annual spending (m.u.) on fresh products (Continuous)
-2) MILK: annual spending (m.u.) on milk products (Continuous);
+2. 'MILK': annual spending (m.u.) on milk products (Continuous)
-3) GROCERY: annual spending (m.u.)on grocery products (Continuous);
+3. 'GROCERY': annual spending (m.u.)on grocery products (Continuous)
-4) FROZEN: annual spending (m.u.)on frozen products (Continuous)
+4. 'FROZEN': annual spending (m.u.)on frozen products (Continuous)
-5) DETERGENTS_PAPER: annual spending (m.u.) on detergents and paper products (Continuous)
+5. 'DETERGENTS_PAPER': annual spending (m.u.) on detergents and paper products (Continuous)
-6) DELICATESSEN: annual spending (m.u.)on and delicatessen products (Continuous);
+6. 'DELICATESSEN': annual spending (m.u.)on and delicatessen products (Continuous)
-7) CHANNEL: customersâ€™ Channel - Horeca (Hotel/Restaurant/CafÃ©) or Retail channel (Nominal)
-8) REGION: customersâ€™ Region â€“ Lisnon, Oporto or Other (Nominal)
+7. 'REGION': customers' Region Lisbon, Oporto or Other (Nominal)

 **Target Variable**

-4. `MEDV`: median value of owner-occupied homes
+8. 'CHANNEL': customers' Channel - Horeca (Hotel/Restaurant/Cafe) or Retail channel (Nominal)